GFA-spec/GFA-spec/GFA1.md

 14 ACCTTGATT
 ```

-# `W` Walk line (since v1.1)
+# `W` Walk line

 A walk line describes an oriented walk in the graph.
-It is only intended for a
-graph without overlaps between segments.
-W-line was added in GFA v1.1 and was
+It is only intended for a graph without overlaps between segments.
-not defined in the original GFAv1.
+The walk allows the representation of approximate mappings between haplotypes and the graph, in contrast to P-lines which imply an exact, lossless mapping.

 ## Required fields